upenkumar31/CS-NOTES/MULTI-THREADING/README.md

 3. It is a low priority thread.
 4. If you want to make a user thread as Daemon, it must not be started otherwise it will throw IllegalThreadStateException

+### **The JVM shuts down when:**
+1. user presses ctrl+c on the command prompt
+2. System.exit(int) method is invoked
+3. user logoff
+4. user shutdown etc.

+**Advantage of Garbage Collection**
+It makes java memory efficient because garbage collector removes the unreferenced objects from heap memory.
+It is automatically done by the garbage collector(a part of JVM) so we don't need to make extra efforts.

+**How can an object be unreferenced?**

+There are many ways:

+1. By nulling the reference
+2. By assigning a reference to another
+3. By an anonymous object etc.

+System.gc();  // to call Garbage Collector